Avoiding 4 Traps of Core Values Discovery

 Building Resilience

 Everyone faces some kind of adversity on life’s path.
-One character trait that distinguishes successful individuals (including entrepreneurs, athletes, and musicians) is their ability to effectively cope when they face those setbacks and move forward.
-They use failure as a feedback mechanism to get better and keep going through tough times.
-Many of those who […]
+Building resilience is a way to build a higher chance of success.
+Resilient individuals (including entrepreneurs, athletes, and musicians) all share an ability to effectively cope when they face those setbacks and move forward.
+They use failure as a feedback mechanism to get better and keep […]

 Managing Family Disputes

-Successful people often have strong opinions.
+Successful families often have many family members with strong opinions.
 Their success has come from sticking to ideas, intuitions, principles, and processes, often in the face of opposition.
-However, there may come a time when this tendency turns into a disagreement among family members.
-Ideally the family is resilient enough to absorb disagreement and productively manage the conflict.
-This article […]
+However, there may come a time when this tendency may also lead into a seemingly intractable disagreement among family members.
+Ideally the family is resilient enough to […]

 Two and a half thousand years ago, Solon, the Athenian wise man and lawgiver, visited the wealthiest king of his time, Croesus of Lydia (now Turkey).
 1 This is the same Croesus from whom we get the expression “rich as Croesus.”
 Croesus showed off his fantastic wealth to Solon, and then asked him, “Who is the most […]

 Role of the Family Office Some family offices are simple, consisting of a registered investment advisor and a few ad hoc services.
-Others are complex, involving many non-family advisors and 3rd party external service providers.
-No matter the size of your family office, the dynamics will be complex.
-The family office’s role is to serve […]
+Others are complex, involving multiple non-family advisors and external service providers.
+No matter the size or structure, the dynamics of a family office are always multifaceted.
+The role of the family office is […]

 What is Family Governance & Education?
 Family governance and education are two key and related components of an effective family office.
 They serve as the foundation for responsible stewardship of wealth, preservation of family values, and transmission of wealth from one generation to the next.
 These services help ensure that families flourish across generations.
 Failure […]